Irish Soda bread – Daring Bakers challenge

 For the month of September Meredith from the Poco Loco Olsons challenged us to experiment with soda bread.

-This bread is, apart from really tasty, also really easy to make.
-Plus I was cooking with Esmee last sunday so the perfect time to bake this for lunch as well.
+This Irish soda bread is, apart from really tasty, also really easy to make.
+Plus I was cooking with Esmee last Sunday so the perfect time to bake this for lunch as well.
 We added loads of parmesan cheese and slowly cooked onions to make it even better.
 So technically a cheese onions bread, but than one that is done in a flash.
-It’s quite a firm bread and you can’t really keep it for any longer than the day you baked it although you can maybe roast it later.
+It’s quite a firm bread and you can’t really keep it for any longer than the day you baked it although you can maybe toast it later.
 Not sure.
-The bread didn’t survive long enough.. 🙂
+The bread didn’t survive long enough.. 🙂 Just a bit of butter and the Irish soda bread is perfect to eat on the spot.
+Of course my love of Ireland has something to do with my love of this bread too.

 But rest assured that I will certainly be making this again really soon. 🙂